Clumsyndicate/Smart-Calendar-backend/README.md

 [Link to frontend](https://github.com/Clumsyndicate/Smart-Calendar-Frontend)

 FYI: The full git verison control history of the frontend can be viewed in the submodule.
+Frontend README is [here](frontend/README.md)

 The project website is deployed [here](http://149.28.86.112:9000/)